mohd-irtiza20/GitHub-Explorer/README.md

 4. Wait for the application to fetch and display the user's details and repositories.
 5. Explore the user's information and repositories.
 6. You can click on the repository links to visit them on GitHub.

+## Live Project
+The live version of this project can be accessed [here](https://mohdirtiza-github-profile-finder.netlify.app/).

 ## Author